 2025 Srixon Soft Feel

-- Players who want a soft feel with more feedback and greenside spin
+- Golfers who like a soft feel but also want moderate greenside spin

 Performance Comparison